SamuelTulach/ImGui-AppKit/README.md

 # ImGui AppKit
 This is a simple project template that you can use to quickly start developing simple, single-window GUI apps for [Microsoft Windows](https://www.microsoft.com/en-us/windows).
 It uses [Dear ImGui library](https://github.com/ocornut/imgui) and heavily utilizes its [multi-viewports functionality](https://github.com/ocornut/imgui/wiki/Multi-Viewports).
+[Read here why](https://tulach.cc/writing-gui-apps-for-windows-is-painful/).

 **Pros:**
 - Compiles into a single 500kb .exe file with zero dependencies.*